 What is Accounting?

 Accounting is the process of recording and analysing the financial data of an organisation.
-All financial transactions are organised to better understand of the company’s financial health over a given accounting period.
+All financial transactions are organised to better understand of the company’s financial health over a given period.

 Types of Accounting